-We see that there is a highly significant effect of bait treatment on the number of predators trapped ($F{3,13.9} = 54.68, P < 0.0001$).
+From Fig. 14.27, we see there was a highly significant effect of bait treatment on the number of predators trapped ($F{3,13.9} = 54.68, P < 0.0001$).
 Note the non-integer degrees of freedom for this F statistic.
 This has occurred because the data are unbalanced (one observation is a missing value) and proc mixed is adjusting the test.
-Examining the Tukey results, we see that every pair of bait treatments is significantly different except for IDAP vs. ISAP.
-The graph (Fig. 14.10) and least squares means show that FRAP caught the most insects, IDAP and ISAP were intermediate, while AP caught the fewest.
+The Tukey output (Fig. 14.28) shows a column of adjusted P values, with the adjustment made according to the Tukey procedure.
+Adjusted P values less than 0.05 are judged to be significant.
+We see that every pair of bait treatments was significantly different except for IDAP vs. ISAP.
+The graph (Fig. 14.25) and least squares means show that FRAP caught the most insects, IDAP and ISAP were intermediate, while AP caught the fewest.

 The proc mixed output also provides estimates of the two variance components in the model, the block variance (σ_B^2) and the variance of ε{ij} (σ^2).
-They are listed under the Covariance Parameter Estimates in the SAS output, labeled as block and Residual, along with confidence intervals for these estimates.
-We see that the block variance $\sigma_B^2 = 0.3332$ is large relative to $\sigma^2 = 0.1831$.
-The block variance can be directly observed in Fig. 14.10 as the vertical spread between different blocks.
+They are listed under the Covariance Parameter Estimates in the SAS output (Fig. 14.27), labeled as block and Residual, along with confidence intervals for these estimates.
+We see that the block variance $\sigma_B^2 = 0.3332$ was large relative to $\sigma^2 = 0.1831$.
+The block variance can be directly observed in Fig. 14.25 as the vertical spread between different blocks.
 In most cases, we are primarily interested in testing the fixed effects in the model, with the random effects and their associated variance components of less importance.
 They are included in the model and analysis to account and control for spatial heterogeneity in the observations.
 We will examine a likelihood ratio test for the block variance in the next section.